05/2017—TNWRRC's Roy Arthur was instrumental in the development of the Knox County Harrell Road Stormwater BMP Demonstration Park.

 03/2017—Career Magnet Academy high school students participating in the Adopt-A-Watershed Program submitted award-winning entries to the 2017 Southern Appalachian Science and Engineering Fair (SASEF).
 [Read more here]

 03/2017—Thanos Papanicolaou, TNWRRC Director, was named a Fellow of the American Society of Civil Engineers, a honor that is bestowed on only 1.2% of ASCE members.

 03/2017—TNWRRC and Director Thanos Papanicolaou lead a Stream Restoration Symposium in Nashville on March 3, 2017 with 41 attendees.
-The agenda for the Symposium is HERE.
+See the agenda for the Symposium.

 02/2017—UT graduate student, Hanahan Kubas, was the recipient of an IECA University Partnership scholarship to attend and participate in their Environmental Connection 2017 Conference in Atlanta, Georgia on February 21-24, 2017.
 [Read more here]